AffiliateWP/affiliatewp-external-referral-links/readme.md

 AffiliateWP - Add Referral Links
 ========================

-Append an affiliate's referral ID to outbound links on external landing pages.
+*Allows affiliates to promote external landing pages by including the affiliate's ID in any outbound links to your e-commerce store.*

-Like other affiliate plugins, AffiliateWP must be installed on the same domain as your ecommerce system (Easy Digital Downloads, WooCommerce etc).
-Affiliates would then promote your URL and be awarded commission when a customer purchases.
+Like other affiliate plugins, AffiliateWP must be installed on the same domain as your e-commerce system (Easy Digital Downloads, WooCommerce etc) to properly track visits and referrals.

-This plugin is intended for situations where you might have a landing page on an external domain.
-Affiliates will now be able to promote these landing page URLs and will still be awarded commission if the customer clicks through to your ecommerce store and purchases.
-It does this by storing the affiliate's ID into a cookie and passing this ID to any outbound links to your ecommerce store.
-Even if the affiliate moves between pages their ID will still be properly tracked.
+This plugin allows your affiliates to promote any landing page (or site) that exists on a completely separate domain.
+Simply install this plugin on the external WordPress site and your affiliates can now promote it using the site's URL and their affiliate ID appended (eg /?ref=123).
+If a customer uses the affiliate's referral URL, any outbound links to your e-commerce store will automatically include the affiliate's ID.
+If the customer then makes a purchase on your e-commerce store, the proper affiliate will be awarded commission.
+The affiliate's ID is stored in a cookie so even if the customer moves between pages on your site, the outbound links will still have the affiliate's ID appended.